Git-PratikVyas/FastAPI-for-GenAI/1_ai-model-service/README.md

 ## Step 4: Run the FastAPI Server

-**Why**: Running the server lets you test your API and explore its interactive documentation, like serving a dish to taste it.
+Running the server lets you test your API and explore its interactive documentation.

 **Instructions**:
 1. Start the FastAPI server with Uvicorn: